altwajre/hello-akka/resources/docs/06-streams/13-pipelining-and-parallelism/README.md

 ```

 The two map stages in sequence (encapsulated in the “frying pan” flows) will be executed in a pipelined way, basically doing the same as Roland with his frying pans:

-    A ScoopOfBatter enters fryingPan1
+- A ScoopOfBatter enters fryingPan1.
-    fryingPan1 emits a HalfCookedPancake once fryingPan2 becomes available
+- fryingPan1 emits a HalfCookedPancake once fryingPan2 becomes available.
-    fryingPan2 takes the HalfCookedPancake
+- fryingPan2 takes the HalfCookedPancake.
-    at this point fryingPan1 already takes the next scoop, without waiting for fryingPan2 to finish
+- at this point fryingPan1 already takes the next scoop, without waiting for fryingPan2 to finish.

 The benefit of pipelining is that it can be applied to any sequence of processing steps that are otherwise not parallelisable (for example because the result of a processing step depends on all the information from the previous step).
 - One drawback is that if the processing times of the stages are very different then some of the stages will not be able to operate at full throughput because they will wait on a previous or subsequent stage most of the time.
 - In the pancake example frying the second half of the pancake is usually faster than frying the first half, fryingPan2 will not be able to operate at full capacity [1].
+- [1] Roland’s reason for this seemingly suboptimal procedure is that he prefers the temperature of the second pan to be slightly lower than the first in order to achieve a more homogeneous result.

 #### Note